 - Skip farm raised fish and replace with wild-caught fish

 - Swap starchy carbohydrate with more non-starchy vegetables

-- Replace inflammatory oils and fats with good fats like coconut, avocado, and extra virgin olive oil
+- Replace inflammatory oils and fats with good fats like avocado, olives, nuts and seeds

 - Swap sugary snacks with a serving of nuts